catid/dataloader/README.md

 Note that the validation split can also be loaded and stepped through using the same code, but a different `data_path`.

+For each epoch you can specify completely different settings: Larger batch sizes, longer contexts, and so on.

 ## Sharding